zhengsz123/TicketService/README.md

 ### Testing Results
 ---
-Tests are done using JUnit.
+Tests are done using JUnit and Mockito.
 Tests are run using the command

 ```
 mvn compile test -Dspring.profiles.active=unit